Gabriele Bonci

 Gabriele Bonci is an Italian chef who specializes in pizza al taglio.
+He became well-known as a television personality in Italy.

-Early life
+Early life and education

 Bonci was born to Severina and Sergio.
 His mother's family were farmers in Agro Pontino.
 His father's family ran a trattoria in Cupramontana.
 He became interested in baking after observing his mother leaving dough to rise beneath a radiator when the family left the house to attend church.

 Bonci recalls every day on the way home from school he would stop for supplì, fried balls of risotto, and a slice of tomato pizza.
 He attended catering school.

 Bonci attended cooking school against his family's wishes.
 At sixteen he worked in a trattoria in Abruzzo.
 At eighteen he worked in London.
 He returned to Rome and worked at Convivio, which at the time had two Michelin stars.

 Career

 After graduating from cooking school, Bonci worked at Rome's Simposio restaurant and eventually became chef there.

-In 2003 he opened Pizzarium Bonci near Vatican City, called by The Atlantic "Rome's most revered pizza al taglio (pizza by the slice) joint" and by Katie Parla and Kristin Gill, authors of Tasting Rome, "Rome's landmark pizza by the slice joint."
-He opened a Chicago pizzeria with American partner Risk Tasman in 2017.
+In 2003 he opened Pizzarium Bonci near Vatican City, called by The Atlantic "Rome's most revered pizza al taglio (pizza by the slice) joint" and by Katie Parla and Kristin Gill, authors of Tasting Rome, "Rome's landmark pizza by the slice joint".
+He opened a Chicago pizzeria with American partner Rick Tasman in 2017.

 He experimented with fried pasta balls similar to the fried balls of risotto he'd grown up eating.
-He became well-known for his pizzamaking and was named "Michelangelo of Pizza" by Vogue.
+He became well known for his pizzamaking and was named "Michelangelo of Pizza" by Vogue.
 He was invited on a television program, La prova del cuoco.
 He became a regular.
 He also served as a judge on reality competition television shows such as Bake Off Italia.

 Elisia Menuni developed a logo Bonci used, and Bonci developed a character around it, Bonci.
 Bonci became a celebrity chef in Italy to the point a jingle, "Bonci, Bonci, bon-bon-bon", was used to introduce him for his appearances.
 In 2011 he began teaching at Rome's Tricolore cooking school.